 Citing the separate laws and roads for Palestinians and Jews in occupied territories, CBC columnist Neil Macdonald says “Israel is already an apartheid state.”
 It’s about time liberal Zionists in the U.S. admitted what’s going on over there.
 But they can’t, they’re the firewall on the political mainstream, and U.S. support for apartheid Israel.
 Still, the list of apartheid-namers is growing.

 Organized American Jewry has a tough job.
 It has to raise endless money for Israel and protect the country against all human-rights-abuse accusations and denounce Israel’s accusers.
 To be Israel’s vassal, in short.
 But the new anti-BDS legislation across the country will make some Jews reexamine the deal.
-They are being asked to sell out our country’s civil rights for the sake of Israel.
+They are being asked to sell out our country’s civil rights for Israel’s sake.
 And there’s sure to be a backlash against the Jewish organizations.

 Former BBC Middle East Correspondent Tim Llewellyn says Great Britain is a nation split between government and governed when it comes to Israel and Palestine: “If the British Conservative Government of Teresa May represented the views of the people of Britain rather than the preferences of the state of Israel on the disastrous outcome for the Palestinian Arabs of the Balfour Declaration of November 2, 1917, she would not be planning to celebrate this 100th anniversary with Binyamin Netanyahu, Israel’s Prime Minister.
 This will happen at a cosy London dinner party at the home of Lord Rothschild, heir to the recipient of that infamous letter from Arthur J. Balfour, Britain’s then Foreign Secretary.”